-As I deal with a large number of recruitment companies from all sizes and shapes I thought I would give you my personal opinion of what 2021 will look like for those companies and a few tips of what they should do now to be fully prepared for what is going to be one of the toughest years for a long time.
+As I deal with a large number of recruitment companies from all sizes and shapes I thought I would give you my personal opinion of what this year will look like for those companies and a few tips of what they should do now to be fully prepared for what is going to be one of the toughest years for a long time.

 TIP 1 – Make sure your technology is fit for remote working and efficient for the new norm working remotely and in the office

 I have had conversations with as many recruitment companies as possible to make sure they have prepared their financial forecasts for 2021 as without these it is going to be impossible to know the financial impact on the business if the business goes into a 3rd lockdown or hopefully the economy gets back to normal and the company is very busy and needs cashflow to deal with the increase in business.
 This will then highlight if you need to top up your bounce back loan to a maximum of £50,000 or need further finance using the CBILS scheme.
 It might even be that you have taken these loans out but actually do not need them and can repay them prior to the repayments starting with no penalties.
 You also would want to know if you can afford to pay your deferred VAT and personal tax liabilities or whether you need to contact HMRC to agree a payment plan.

 TIP 2 – Prepare your 2021 financial forecasts so you know what cash requirements are needed.

 The dreaded IR35 problem has not gone away and now it is in stoned in legislation it is going to happen from April 2021.
 If your agency deals with contract staff then you need to review your IR35 procedures to make sure you are compliant and have informed your contractors who work via a limited company whether they are caught by the new IR35 rules.

 TIP 3 – Review all your contract staff and make the changes now rather than wait until April 2021.